inviqa/magento-base-theme/README.md

 [Wiki page](https://ibuildings.jira.com/wiki/display/SESSIONMX/MAST-++Magento+Session+Theme)

-The aim of the theme is to create a starting point for all projects whether they are mobile, responsive or desktop redesign projects.

-This would reduce the amount of time it takes to set up a new theme for a project but reducing the time spent optimising a enterprise/default magento theme which usually takes at least a day.
-This would also help in standardising the structure and frontend code structure of projects, improving the consistency of code and improve efficiency when woking on multiple projects.
+## Goals

+The aims of MAST are to:

+* reduce set up time on new projects.
+* standardise the structure and tooling for frontend work.
+* improve the consistency of code to improve quality / efficiency, especially when working on multiple projects.
+* provide solutions to issues common to most projects.
+* provide a demonstrable theme to share with potential clients.
+* eventually release as an open sourced Magento theme.

 ## Getting set up

-    `hobo vm up`

-### In the browser
+In the root directory:

+    hobo vm up

-In your browser of choice, your VM will be available at http://mast.dev
+In your browser of choice, your VM will be available at [http://mast.dev](http://mast.dev).

-## Other information
+## Tools and settings

 ### Gulp and Bower